- About Us

 Grate Patrol – Delivery of breakfast to Washington’s homeless population

-• Food Delivery: 5:30 a.m. each Saturday & Sunday; Contact Glenn Marsh: Marsh_Glenn@emc.com.
+• Food Delivery: 5:30 a.m. each Saturday & Sunday; Contact Glenn Marsh at firstname.lastname@example.org.

 • Bag Set-up: Any time before 3:00 p.m.
 Friday; Contact Tina Mallett at 202-965-9324 or email@example.com.

-Foggy Bottom Food Pantry: Cuts in the federal food stamp program mean that those in need will be even more reliant on food pantries to meet their families' basic nutritional needs.
-Won't you share with those who need your help by bringing non-perishable, non-breakable (no glass jars) food items to St. Paul’s and placing them in the Commission on Mission basket at the rear of the nave.
+Foggy Bottom Food Pantry: Cuts in the federal food stamp program mean those in need are even more reliant on food pantries to meet their families' basic nutritional needs.
+Won't you share with those who need your help by bringing non-perishable, non-breakable (no glass jars) food items to St. Paul’s and placing them in the Commission on Mission basket at the rear of the church.
 Canned fruits and vegetables are especially welcome.
 Your generosity can make a real difference.